Hiring a Tax Professional Versus DIY’ing With TurboTax

 When to Get Professional Help

-For tax return preparation, don’t wait until right before the April 15th deadline.
+For tax return preparation, don’t wait until right before the April 15th deadline (July 15th in 2020).
 Although it isn’t impossible to find a CPA or EA to prepare your taxes, many tax professionals will stop accepting new clients as the deadline approaches.

 In terms of tax planning (i.e. getting a tax projection), find a professional before you make an important decision.